IBM/bamoe/examples/process-persistence/README.md

 ### Running in Development mode

-The development mode in this application currently supports only `h2` database.
+The development mode in this application uses `h2` database.
 The dev mode will embed all the needed Infrastructure Services (Database, Data-Index & Jobs Service) and won't require any extra step.
 To start this example's app in Development mode , just run the following command in a terminal
 ```shell